007TH DAY OF CHRISTMAS

 “My name is Bennett.
 I’m not in it,” Mom says, offering her canned response.
 “Whatever Allie does, I just want her to be happy.”

 “Hello!
 I’m sitting right here!”
 I say before shrinking back into my seat, wishing the day, and the holidays, would all go away.
-I’m planted in a spot where there’s no escape, except a large plate-glass window.
+As the situation stands, I’m planted in a spot where there’s no escape, except a large plate-glass window.

-Seeing the pain in my eyes, Sean does something Nate never would do—faces down my mother and the rest of my family.
+Seeing the pain in my eyes, Sean does something Nate never would do.
 “I happen to believe Allie’s beautiful and brilliant.
 She is, and always has been, one of the best people I know.
 She can do and achieve anything she sets her mind to accomplish.
 I’ve no doubt she’ll reach every goal she makes for herself…with my support, even if she doesn’t have yours.”

-Not a sound can be heard except Aunt Vee’s pans clanking as she continues to cook with no clue about the verbal Christmas Day can of whoop-ass he’s gifted to my family.
-The day, only halfway over, couldn’t get any better than that moment.
-I squeeze his hand, lean into him with an affectionate bump, and lie my head against his shoulder.
+Not a sound can be heard except Aunt Vee’s pans clanking as she continues to cook.
+She’s got no clue about the verbal Christmas Day can of whoop-ass Sean’s gifted to my family.
+The day, only halfway over, couldn’t get any better than that.
+I squeeze his hand, lean into him with an affectionate bump, and I rest my head against his shoulder.
 Except…I remember that every word out of his mouth is part of the performance, and no matter how much I may want to fall for him—I can’t.
 He’s not mine, and we share nothing real…even if it feels so.

 “Well, I’m going to see if Aunt Vee needs help in the kitchen,” Mom says.
 “It’s about time for Pictionary.
-Chelle, Dean?
+Chelle, Dean, Smith?
 Why don’t you two pull it out while Allie organizes everyone so we can pick teams?”

 “I’m on it,” I say as I release Sean’s hand and fetch the hat and paper scraps so we can choose names.

-We do this every year.
-I don’t know why.
+We do this every year, same time, but I don’t know why.
 We’re all cranky and hungry as the scent of turkey, ham, and dressing wafts in and out of our noses and our stomachs churn with starvation.
-At our least patient states, we’re expected to guess the impossible because there’s not one decent artist between us…. not even if you combine the whole of our artistic talent and gift it to a single family member.
+At our least patient states, we’re expected to guess the impossible—Bawn family abstract art—because there’s not one decent artist between us…. not even if you combine the whole of our artistic talent and gift it to a single family member.
 Every blasted year this game devolves into the shouting match before dinner.
 Yet, every year we do it because it’s “tradition.”

 Within minutes, the Pictionary setup is out, and we pick our teams.
-It’s Dad, Granny, Mom, Chelle, and Sean against Aunt Willie, Dean, Uncle King, Cryssie, and me.
-Aunt Vee yells wrong answers out of the kitchen whenever the Christmas spirit hits her.
+It’s Dad, Granny, Mom, Chelle, Smith, and Sean against Aunt Willie, Dean, Uncle King, Cryssie, and me.
+Aunt Vee yells wrong answers out of the kitchen whenever the Christmas spirit hits her and scores for my team.

 This should be interesting.
 I can almost hear my mother groan inside.
 She doesn’t like being on the same side as Granny, her own mother.
 Sorry to say, she has good reason, and Granny always chooses to guess first.